vippsas/vipps-partner/partner-documentation-template.md

 When the Vipps application is complete, you will get an email.
-You then need to log in on [portal.vipps.no](https://portal.vipps.no) to retrieve the API keys under the "Utvikler" menu and
+You then need to log in on [portal.vipps.no](https://portal.vipps.no) to retrieve the API keys under the "Utvikler" menu and ...

-<describe how to use the API keys in the partner's solution,
-complete with screenshots with added arrows, text, etc>.
+**Please note: Describe how to use the API keys in the partner's solution, complete with screenshots with added arrows, text, etc.**

+# Configuration of Vipps on our (the partner) side

+**Please note: Describe in detail, with screenshots, etc how to configure Vipps.**

 # Questions